Santhal Pargana division: History

 This region is mentioned as Kajangala in different ancient literatures specially in Buddhist literatures.

 It is mentioned that the Chinese monk-traveller Xuanzang (Hiuen Tsang) travelled from Champa (recent Bhagalpur) to Kajangala and then proceeded to Pundravardhana (recent Bangladesh) in the 7th century AD.
 He says that the northern limit of its territory (means Sahebganj) was not very far from the Ganges.
 The forests to the south had plenty of elephants.
 The people were straight forward, talented and devoted to education.

-In the system of Permanent Settlement, British encourage paharia of Rajmahal hills to practice settled agriculture but they refused to cut trees.
+In the system of Permanent Settlement, British encourage Mal Paharia of Rajmahal hills to practice settled agriculture but they refused to cut trees.
 Then British officials attracted attention to Santals who were ready to clear the forests for settled agriculture.
 In 1832, a large number of area demarcated as Damin-i-koh.
 Santal from Cuttack, Dhalbhum, Birbhum, Manbhum, Hazaribagh migrated, clear forest tracts and started cultivating these lands as peasants.
 British collected tax from Santals as revenue.
 The imposition of taxes, exploitation by Zamindar and money lenders sparked Santal rebellion.
 The Sidhu and Kanhu Murmu, two brothers organized and led Santal inhabitants for the Santal Revolt (Santal Hul) against the Britishers but were defeated.
 Their other siblings namely Chand Murmu, Bhairo Murmu, Phulo Murmu, Jhano Murmu also followed elder brothers leadership for fighting against injustice.